dlamspl/rdap/README.md

 Settings for Splunk
 --
-You can change the splunk related variables by editing the file root_vars/splunk_deployment_vars.yml .
-All apps should be under files/directory.
+You can change the splunk related variables by editing the file ```root_vars/splunk_deployment_vars.yml``` .
+All apps should be under files/ directory.
 ```
 delay_num: 100 #Generic delay
 splunk_license_included: 0 # If you want to add a license file set this flag to 1.
 Otherwise 30 day trial is used.